Mechanical Engineering Master of Engineering Degree

 • Flexible Capstone Experience: Choose from a design project leadership course or an industrial internship to complete your degree.

-The master's in mechanical engineering prepares graduates to support the design of engineered systems through the application of the fundamental knowledge, skills, and tools of mechanical engineering.
+The graduate program for mechanical engineering prepares graduates to support the design of engineered systems through the application of the fundamental knowledge, skills, and tools of mechanical engineering.
 Students will work independently as well as collaboratively with leaders in industry, while demonstrating the professional and ethical responsibilities of the engineering profession.
-Ultimately, graduates of the me degree in mechanical engineering will enhance their skills through formal education and training, independent inquiry, and professional development.
+Ultimately, graduates of the master's in mechanical engineering will enhance their skills through formal education and training, independent inquiry, and professional development.

 • Practice mechanical engineering in support of the design of engineered systems through the application of the fundamental knowledge, skills, and tools of mechanical engineering.